feesh/lightbox/README.md

 - Navigate to next and previous images in the set.

 ### 🚀 Future upgrades
-Although this was a fun project to start on, given the time constraints there are definitely additional features I'd love to continue implementing, including:
+Although this was a fun project to start on, given the time constraints there are definitely additional potential features I'd love to continue implementing, including:
 - [ ] Tests (also largely due to the no library constraint).
 - [ ] Better error handling in case we get a set of images back, but the image server farms are down and no actual image is displayed.
 - [ ] Improved animations, between opening the lightbox, and also when navigating.